keycloak/keycloak-quickstarts/service-springboot-rest/README.md

 Once saved you need to change the `Access Type` to `bearer-only` and click save.

-Finally you need to update the adapter using SpringBoot's configuration file (application.properties).
+Finally, you need to update the adapter using SpringBoot's configuration file (application.properties).
 If you followed the steps above it should be:

 ````